mxsasha/lessobviouschecklist/README.md

 This is a checklist for conference organisers of less obvious things.
 It’s easy will remember to book a venue, look for speakers and sell the tickets, but you could overlook many small things that can help your conference stand out.
 I mainly compiled this list from my own experience and from what I’ve seen other conferences do.
 So although I compiled the list, many recommendations are the result of hard work of others.
 See the AUTHORS file for a more extensive attribution.

 This is not a checklist of things you must do in order for your conference to be any good.
 Or a list of requirements for me to do something for your conference.
 Consider this more as a list of actionable and practical suggestions to help us make better conferences.
+Don’t feel bad if there are many that you can't do: I don’t know of a single conference that follows every suggestion from this list - not even the ones I organise myself.

 ### Something is missing / I disagree